HP launches new Chromebooks for enterprise workers stuck at home

 HP today unveiled three new Chromebooks and other mobile solutions for enterprise workers in lockdown.
-HP says the new laptops are designed to help businesses and remote workers stay productive wherever they are.

-It hasn’t taken long for big companies to target mobile products at people working from home during the coronavirus pandemic.
-And companies could see the wisdom in getting new gear for employees to help them stay productive and secure.
+The launch demonstrates how quickly big companies are moving to target mobile products at people working from home during the coronavirus pandemic.

 Chromebooks, based on Google’s Chrome operating system, are designed to make people more productive online while keeping costs low.
 Many businesses have been adopting cloud-centric solutions and virtual desktop infrastructure (VDI) to increase security and save costs, but the recent pandemic has cast a spotlight on those who primarily work with web applications and virtual desktop tools.